FY26 House DHS Appropriations Bill -- Adopted Immigration Amendments

 • Amends the INA to move workers who work for carnivals from the H-2B program to the uncapped P-visa program.

-• Numerical Impact: Currently, carnivals use roughly 5,000-7,000 visas yearly.
-Moving them from H-2B to the P visa category will free up additional H-2B visas as well as significantly expand carnival use of cheap foreign labor.
+• Numerical Impact: Currently, carnivals use roughly 5,000-7,000 visas yearly under the H-2B program.
+Moving them from the H-2B to the P visa category will free up additional H-2B visas, as well as significantly expand the carnival industry’s use of cheap foreign labor.

 Underwood Amendment (adopted by voice vote)